-- After you've made your edits to the customauth.py file, use the commands listed in Step 4 to load the new version of the script into the configuration database and reload the new Access Server configuration.
+- After you make your edits to the customauth.py file, use the commands listed in Step 4 to load the new script version into the configuration database and reload the new Access Server configuration.

 Set up custom authentication

-By default, the script implements an extremely basic check.
+By default, the script implements a basic check.
 Examine the file to see which credentials are allowed to establish a connection.
 Python allows you to further expand on this custom script to connect it to external databases or processes that can be called upon to verify authentication.

 Uninstall the script